EPCCed/tesseract-docs/user-guide/batch.rst

 Intel MPI
 ~~~~~~~~~

-Intel MPI is accessed at runtime by loading the ``intel-tools-18``.
+Intel MPI is accessed at runtime by loading the ``intel-mpi-18``.

 ::

-   module load intel-tools-18
+   module load intel-mpi-18

+but it is usually added through the ``intel-tools-18`` module which
+sets up the Intel compilers and asscociated libraries.

 Intel MPI: parallel job launcher ``mpirun``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^